-WASHINGTON, Apr.
-4, 2018 - The State Department has made a determination approving a possible Foreign Military Sale to Spain of CH-47F aircraft for an estimated cost of $1.3 billion.
-The Defense Security Cooperation Agency delivered the required certification notifying Congress of this possible sale today.
+WASHINGTON, Dec.
+8, 2016 - The State Department has made a determination approving a possible Foreign Military Sale to the Kingdom of Saudi Arabia for CH-47F Chinook Cargo Helicopters and related equipment, training, and support.
+The estimated cost is $3.51 billion.
+The Defense Security Cooperation Agency delivered the required certification notifying Congress of this possible sale on December 7, 2016.

 The proposed sale of this equipment and support will not alter the basic military balance in the region.

 The proposed sale of the CH-47F aircraft will improve Saudi Arabia's heavy lift capability.
 Saudi Arabia will use this enhanced capability to strengthen its homeland defense and deter regional threats.
 Saudi Arabia will have no difficulty absorbing these aircraft into its armed forces.

 The prime contractors will be The Boeing Military Aircraft Company, Ridley Park, Pennsylvania, and Honeywell Aerospace Company, Phoenix, Arizona.
 There are no known offset agreements in connection with this potential sale.

 Implementation of this sale will require up to sixty (60) U.S. Government and contractor representatives to travel to Saudi Arabia for up to sixty (60) months for equipment de-processing, fielding, system checkout, training, and technical logistics support.

 There will be no adverse impact on U.S. defense readiness as a result of this proposed sale.